orientye/orientnet/README.md

-orientnet is a rpc framework used coroutine
+orientnet is a rpc framework used coroutine.